sayemuzzamansiam/Play-and-Learn-Neural-Networks-with-Python/Play and Learn/README.md

 Run the code in you Colab or Kaggle Notebook and Play!
+# Version 2:
+In this version, you will have better visualization from the previous one.

 # Version 3:
 In this version, user will have more control over the game flow.